Moisturize Low Porosity Hair

 It’s all about heat to keep your hair shaft open to receive hydration.

-If you’re not cleansing your beautiful hair weekly and you’re instead piling on products such as creams, butters, moisturizers, oils etc., you’re creating a barrier of product build up on your hair.
+If you’re not cleansing your beautiful hair weekly and you’re instead piling on products such as creams, butters, moisturizers, and oils, you’re creating a barrier of product build up on your hair.

-Basically, you’re coating your hair with layer after layer of product… so water can’t penetrate your hair strands.
+Basically, you’re coating your hair with layer after layer of product, so water can’t penetrate your hair strands...which leads to the dreaded dryness!

 So make sure that you thoroughly cleanse your hair before applying any additional product.